-- 4.4 To be eligible to access this service a person must: - Be an individual (age from menarche to up to 50 years) seeking a repeat supply of their ongoing OC in line with the PGD protocol. - Have already been supplied with OC by their general practice or a sexual health clinic (or equivalent) and a subsequent supply is needed.
+- 4.4 To be eligible to access this service a person must: - Be an individual seeking a repeat supply of their ongoing OC in line with the PGD protocol, and as follows: - Combined Oral Contraceptive (COC) from menarche up to and including 49 years of age. - Progestogen Only Pill (POP) from menarche up to and including 54 years of age. - Have already been supplied with OC by their general practice or a sexual health clinic (or equivalent) and a subsequent supply is needed.
 Their current supply of OC should still be in use.